-Five theses on how we can make our cities and municipalities smart</strong
+Five ideas on how to make our towns and cities smart

-Recognising the uniqueness of each locality
+Celebrating the uniqueness of each location

-Involve citizens from the outset
+Involving citizens from the outset

 A smart city is well connected